By Jesse Blake on | No Comments

 For this next example, I only had to move across the street from the previous example.
 I placed her in the corner here and used the lines of the brick as part of the composition of this image.
 The leading lines work well in leading your eye to the subject.
 You can see from the pull-back image how I placed her against the wall.
 In this case, the pull-back image is also a final image from this session.

-For these previous two examples, we moved back out into the street for a few moments, with assistants watching for traffic.
-You can see from the pull-back image that this is just a normal street, just before sunset and the lamps had begun to turn on.
+For these next two examples, we moved back out into the street for a few shots, with assistants watching for traffic.
+You can see from the pull-back image that this is just a normal street, just before sunset (golden hour is one of my favorite times to shoot) and the lamps had begun to turn on.

-Here is another example from the same location, this time with my subject sitting and I included only the lush greens of the vines as background.
+Here is another example from the same location.
+This time with only the lush green of the vines showing as the background.

-I hope these examples help you begin to really see the world around you, and everything it has to offer.
+I hope these examples help you begin to really see the world around you, and show you how can take great photos from any location.
 Happy exploring!